Cygames: History

 Cygames, Inc. was established in 2011 by CyberAgent, a Japanese web services company.
 In 2012, DeNA purchased a 24% stake in Cygames.
-Shortly thereafter, the studio was chosen by Gamasutra as one of the top 10 game developers of the year.
+Shortly thereafter, the studio was chosen by Game Developer (formerly Gamasutra) as one of the top ten game developers of the year.

 In June 2012, Cygames founded CyDesignation, a company specialized in Design, Illustration, Game planning and Game development.

 In March 2016, Cygames announced the establishment of its own anime production division and anime studio as a subsidiary known as CygamesPictures to do planning, production and animation both for Cygames own IPs and original anime projects as well.

 In June 2016, Cygames announced the acquisition of the gaming and anime background studio Kusanagi.

 In 2016, Cygames announced that it was developing Project Awakening, its first large-format title for consoles as well as the establishment of their Osaka studio focused on console games.

-In May 2017, Cygames and Kodansha announced that they formed a partnership to launch a new label called Cycomi to release volumes in print distributed by Kodansha for manga already published online by Cygames on its digital manga website called Cycomics.
-However, in April 2019, Cygames formed a new partnership with Shogakukan.
+In May 2017, Cygames and Kodansha announced that they formed a partnership to launch a new label called Cycomi to release volumes in print distributed by Kodansha for manga already published online by Cygames on its digital manga website called Cycomics, while Cygames' established its first overseas subsidiary, Cygames Korea.
+However, in April 2019, Cygames formed a new partnership with Hitotsubashi Group (Shogakukan and Shueisha).

-On June 8, 2017, Cygames and its parent company CyberAgent announced that they jointly established CA-Cygames Anime Fund”, a fund for investing in anime IP which will inject funds to the anime production committee to obtain the rights to stream anime videos on the Internet and produce games with a total amount of funds to be 3 billion yen.
+On June 8, 2017, Cygames and its parent company CyberAgent announced that they jointly established CA-Cygames Anime Fund, a fund for investing in anime IP which will inject funds to the anime production committee to obtain the rights to stream anime videos on the Internet and produce games, with a total amount of funds to be three billion yen.

 In 2017, Cygames founded its esports team, Cygames Beast, with Street Fighter players Daigo Umehara, Snake Eyez, and PR Balrog.

-Since July 2017, Cygames is an official sponsor of Juventus Football Club.
-In April 2018, a partnership with Nintendo was announced to develop the game Dragalia Lost, for the purpose of facilitating the partnership Nintendo will obtain approximately 5 percent of Cygames's issued stocks.
+In April 2018, a partnership with Nintendo was announced to develop the game Dragalia Lost, for the purpose of facilitating the partnership Nintendo will obtain approximately five percent of Cygames's issued stocks.

 In May 2018, Cygames announced the establishment of a subsidiary for music production and artist management called Cymusic.

+In April 2021, Cygames announced the establishment of a subsidiary called CySphere which is focused on 3DCG production for anime and games.
+Cygames produced the anime The Marginal Service, which started airing in 2023.

+In April 2023, Cygames opened two more international offices focused in marketing for its regions; one in Los Angeles called Cygames America and one in London called Cygames Europe.

+In December 2024, the company established a subscription-based video game service called Cygames ID for the purpose of using various services.